sohan2410/GitFest/README.md

 # Important points ✔️
 - [ ] For contributions, kindly visit the `CONTRIBUTING.md` file.
-- [ ] I hope untill now you have already take a look at all the issue labels present in this project, if not please visit them.
+- [ ] I hope until now you have already take a look at all the issue labels present in this project, if not please visit them.
 - [ ] Kindly visit all the templates present inside the `.github` directory as they are very very important.

 # Communication 🗣️